cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.10 TLS Using a Random Number

 This method has been retired and MUST NOT be used.
-Prior validations using this method and validation data gathered according to this method SHALL NOT be used to issue certificates.
+CAs MAY continue to re-use information and validations for domains validated under this method for up to 3 months from the IPR review date of Ballot that inserted this sentence.

 ##### 3.2.2.4.11 Any Other Method